jonmagic/scriptular/README.md

 ## CONTRIBUTE

-If you'd like to hack on Twelve, start by forking the repo on GitHub:
+If you'd like to hack on Scriptular, start by forking the repo on GitHub:

 https://github.com/jonmagic/scriptular